tldr-pages/tldr/pages/common/aria2c.md

 `aria2c {{url}}`

-- Download the contents of an URL to a file:
+- Download the file pointed to by the specified URI with the specified output name:

 `aria2c --out={{filename}} {{url}}`